-Applicants should begin the application process three to six months prior to the application deadline to ensure all documents are received and processed by the Office of the Registrar.
+Applicants should begin the application process three to six months prior to the application deadline to ensure all documents are received and processed by the Office of the Registrar by the due date.
 Refer to the School of Health Professions How to Apply page for application dates.